7 Long Island Neighborhoods Made for Millennials

 #7.
 Sea Cliff

 Sea Cliff is one of the most on-trend towns on Long Island.
+Located in Nassau County, it offers a blend of suburban charm and accessibility to New York City.
 There’s even a local greenspace called “Hippie Park” where residents gather for outdoor summer concerts.

 That, though, is just a piece of Sea Cliff’s appeal.
 This artsy community is lined with galleries, studios, and antique shops.
 And when you want a night out with friends?
 Still Partners is the place to go for live music and craft beer, or head to Metropolitan Bistro, The Onion Tree, or Tavern 227 for drinks and great food.